DHTMLX/gantt-docs/data/api/gantt_onafterautoschedule_event.md

 	fires when autoscheduling is done

 @params:
-- taskId			string, number			the root task id
+- taskId			string,number			the root task id
 - updatedTasks		array					an array with the ids of rescheduled tasks